W0812232/JacksonsBookStore/JacksonsBookStore/README.txt

 AddScoped<IUnitOfWork, UnitOfWork> is giving an error adding using statements to startup, helped but now has another error had to Implement IUnitOfWork in UnitOfWork

+0505
+Added Empty Controllers directery to the Admin directory Added CategoryController controller
+Add Category directory in views folder

+0518
+Adding Index view to the category directory and adding code from class files running application

+0523
+relizing i didnt make a link to the Category view adding that now to the dropdown In Index adding buttons for editing and deleting categorys(just visual) testing... they are there!

+0535
+Deleting the code for the buttons adding Javascript 'category' from class files add @section to call the category.js

+tried to run it go same error as before I reset just wasted 5 hours annoying

+0548
+added IAction result to the controller adding Upsert view with code from class files